nahusznaj/nahusznaj.github.io/index.md

 I did a PhD in Philosophy of Science at the University of Leeds, in the UK.
 My thesis was on foundational issues relating to realist interpretations of quantum mechanics.

-I'm a postdoct researcher at the National University of Ireland Galway.
+I'm a postdoc researcher at the National University of Ireland Galway.

 I'm learning data science, data visualisation and machine learning methods.